morfidon/ai-agents/README.md

 This project is **not another agent framework**.

-Instead of building a generic AI assistant, this repository focuses on **very narrow agents** that each perform a specific analysis on a software project.
+Instead of building a generic AI assistant, this repo focuses on **very narrow agents** that each perform a specific analysis on a project.

 Think of them as **automated code reviewers**.